Matteo

 Mura

-Italy Associate Professor of Business and Management Engineering University of Bologna Core Faculty
+ITALY Associate Professor of Management Control Systems University of Bologna Core Faculty

 Email contact

-Matteo Mura, PhD, is an Associate Professor of Management Control Systems at the Department of Management of the University of Bologna, and the Director of the Centre for Sustainability and Climate Change of the Bologna Business School.
+Matteo Mura, PhD, is Associate Professor of Management Control Systems at the Department of Management of the University of Bologna, and Director of the Centre for Sustainability and Climate Change of the Bologna Business School, which comprises five master programs dedicated to sustainability, circular economy and industrial transition.
 He is a Visiting Fellow at the Centre for Business Performance of the Cranfield School of Management and serves as Teaching Associate at the Warwick Business School.
-His research focuses on the design and implementation of corporate sustainability performance measurement and management systems, circular economy, and sustainability transition management.
 He collaborates with research centers in the UK, Switzerland, Germany, Spain and Brazil, and has coordinated research projects funded by the EU Commission, the Italian Ministry for the Environment, and major Italian companies.
-He has published 37 articles in peer-reviewed journals, six book chapters, and has been a speaker at over 60 international conferences, including three invited speeches at the European Commission.
-For his research he has received several international awards including the 2019 Tom Hustad Outstanding Paper Award of the Journal of Product Innovation Management.
+He has published 40 articles in peer-reviewed journals, six book chapters, and has been a speaker at over 60 international conferences.
+For his research he has received several international awards.
 In 2021 he co-founded B-Plas sbrl, an academy spin-off of the University of Bologna which focuses on the production of bio-plastics from sewage sludge.

 COURSES